Collaboration with (inter-)governmental and academic institutions

 - With Global Partnerships, we have a team that works strategically with public-sector bodies to improve risk resilience:

-- directly with sovereigns or subsovereigns and their agencies, recently with the government and prefectures of two Chinese provinces to establish major natural catastrophe insurance schemes; with the UK government as part of a programme set up to make flood insurance more afordable for homeowners, with the Florida Hurricane Catastrophe Fund to strengthen risk resilience or the Turkish Catastrophe insurance Pool to improve re/insurance protection against earthquakes;
+- directly with sovereigns or subsovereigns and their agencies, recently with the Federal Emergency Management Agency (FEMA) to create reinsurance cover program for its National Flood Insurance Program, as partner of the World Bank with the Philippine government to develop an earthquake and typhoon cover for exposed provinces, with the government and prefectures of two Chinese provinces to establish major natural catastrophe insurance schemes, and with the UK government as part of a programme set up to make flood insurance more afordable for homeowners;

 - with the United Nation’s International Strategy for Disaster Reduction (UNISDR) in a consulting role;